wmde/wikibase-release-pipeline/docs/updating/wbs-7-to-8.md

    git checkout wikibase-suite@8.0.0
    ```

+3. Reconcile any committed `deploy/docker-compose.yml` customizations with the new root `docker-compose.yml`.

-3. Move the existing environment file from `deploy/.env` to the repository root, where WBS 8 expects it.
+4. Move the existing environment file from `deploy/.env` to the repository root, where WBS 8 expects it.

    ```sh
    mv deploy/.env .env
    ```

-4. Copy all contents of the existing `deploy/config/` directory into the new root `config/` directory.
+5. Copy all contents of the existing `deploy/config/` directory into the new root `config/` directory.

    ```sh
    cp -a deploy/config/. config/
    ```

-   The repository tracks the shipped configuration scaffolding.
-Generated and user-owned `.php`, `.ini`, `.json`, and extension contents under `config/` remain ignored by Git.

-5. Prepare the configuration for MediaWiki 1.46.

-   The Wikibase image moves from MediaWiki 1.45 to MediaWiki 1.46.
-Read the [MediaWiki 1.46 UPGRADE file](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/core/+/refs/heads/REL1_46/UPGRADE) and update any user-defined extensions copied to `config/extensions` to versions compatible with MediaWiki 1.46.
+6. Replace user-defined extensions copied to `config/extensions` with the MediaWiki 1.46-compatible versions prepared earlier.

-6. Start Wikibase Suite from the repository root.
+7. Start Wikibase Suite from the repository root.

    ```sh
    docker compose pull